Output Section - Stored Energy or QL

 Loaded Q and stored energy (10-9J/Watt) for each resonator in the filter.

-More information on power handling analysis of Rf filters can be found on the CMS web site's example and in [6] & [7].
+More information on power handling analysis of Rf filters can be found in GWT's Microwave Journal Article [6]

 The graphs can be arranged by changing the values on the axes.